fingerprintjs/fingerprint-pro-server-api-java-sdk/README.md

 ## Webhook signature validation
 This SDK provides utility method for verifying the HMAC signature of the incoming webhook request.

+Here is an example how to made it using Spring Boot.
 ```java

 @RestController